RamUB18/CyberGuard-DL-CSE676/README.md

 # DeepLearningProjectCSE526
-This is a collaborated repositry of Ramanathan, Akhil S Krishnan and Anirudh for Deep Learning course Project
+This is a collaborated repositry of Ramanathan, Akhil Krishnan Sunil and Anirudh for Deep Learning course Project

 Data Set: It contains 47693 sentences, each tagged with a cyberbullying sentiment type, such as race, gender, religion, age, and not a cyberbullying sentence.